kiarazhu/Seven-Segment-Display/README.md

 My I/O board has two seven-segment displays, but only one display can be illuminated at a time.
 With this limitation, is it possible to display a two-digit number?

-Yes, but technically no; we can flick really fast between the two digits so that both appear to be simultaneously illuminated.
+Yes, but technically no; we can flick really fast between the two digits so that they appear to be simultaneously illuminated.

 ### Using a 7-bit Binary Input